Exfoliation - First Step in Skincare

 - It has been scientifically proven that chemical exfoliation boosts collagen production, which keeps your skin tight and devoid of wrinkles and fine lines.

-- It is essential to do a patch test before using chemical exfoliators to make sure you don’t have an allergic reaction.
+- It is essential to do a patch test before using chemical exfoliators (especially if you are using it as a face scrub) to make sure you don’t have an allergic reaction.
 This goes for any new product you start to use.

 - Though chemical exfoliation poses alternatives to the threats of physical exfoliation, overusing them can lead to the same kind of skin-irritating results as physical exfoliators.